-ENGINEERING TRANSFER CURRICULUM 47 crs
+ENGINEER ING TRANSFER CURRICULUM 47 crs.

-Mathemat Mathematics
+Mathemat ics 15 crs.

 MTH 210 CALCULUS I (4)

 MTH 211 CALCULUS II (4)

 MTH 212 CALCULUS III (4)

 MTH 370 DIFFERENTIAL EQUATIONS AND MODELING (3)

-Science 24 crs
+Science 22 crs.

 CHE 105 COLLEGE CHEMISTRY I (5)

-PHY 221 UNIVERSITY PHYSICS I: MECHANICS (4)
+PHY 221 UNIVERSITY PHYSICS I: MECHANICAL AND THERMAL PHYSICS (5)

-PHY 222 UNIVERSITY PHYSICS II: ELECTRICITY AND MAGNETISM (4)
+PHY 222 UNIVERSITY PHYSICS II: ELECTRICITY, MAGNETISM,

-PHY 223 UNIVERSITY PHYSICS III: THERMAL AND QUANTUM PHYSICS S (4)
+AND QUANTUM PHYSICS (5)

-PHY 251 ENGINEERING MECHANICS I: STATICS (3)
+PHY 301 ENGINEERING MECHANICS I: STATICS (3)

-PHY 253 ELECTRONIC CIRCUITS (4)
+PHY 303 ELECTRONIC CIRCUITS (4)

-Programm ing 8 crs
+Programm ing 8 crs.

 CSI 130 INTRODUCTION TO COMPUTING I (4)

-CSI 230 INTRODUCTION TO COMPUTING II (4)
+INTRODUCTION TO COMPUTING II

-Recomme nded Second Semester Courses 3 or 5 crs.
+Recommended Second Semester Courses 3 or 5 crs.

 CHE 106 COLLEGE CHEMISTRY II (5)

+or

-or CSI 235 MATHEMATICS OF COMPUTING (3)
+CSI 235 MATHEMATICS OF COMPUTING (3)

-^{} Courses in Calculus, Chemistry and Computing are required for all engineering majors and are often pre-requisites for other requirements.
-It is strongly encouraged that students take these three courses their first semester at McKendree.

-^{} It is strongly recommended that students take these courses in their second semester at McKendree.

-^{} Mathematics of Computing is required for both the Computer Science and Computational Science degrees at McKendree.
+- Courses in Calculus, Chemistry and Computing are required for all engineering majors and are often pre-requisites for other requirements.
+It is strongly encouraged that students take these three courses their first semester at McKendree. - It is strongly recommended that students take these courses in their second semester at McKendree. - Mathematics of Computing is required for both the Computer Science and Computational Science degrees at McKendree.